Lower Mount Bethel Township

 CodeRED Community Notification Enrollment

 CodeRED is a FREE emergency notification service available to all residents and businesses.
 The system will notify you of emergency information through phone calls, text messages, social media and the CodeRED Mobile Alert App.
-The system will be used to keep you informed of local events that may immediately impact your safety, such as COVID-19 updates, evacuations, snow emergencies or a shelter-in-place.
+The system will be used to keep you informed of local events that may immediately impact your safety, such as evacuations, snow emergencies or a shelter-in-place.
 It can also notify you of upcoming coming community events and information, such as Community Days or lost pets.

 Please Click HERE to enroll in CodeRed or text LMBT to 99411.